cosmos/cosmos-sdk/examples/simpleGov/README.md

 Before Tendermint, building a blockchain required building all three layers from the ground up.
 It was such a tedious task that most developers preferred to fork or replicate the Bitcoin codebase, but were constrainted by the limitations of Bitcoin's protocol.
 The Ethereum Virtual Machine (EVM) was designed to solve this problem and simplify decentralized application development by allowing customizable logic to be executed through smart contracts.
 But it did not resolve the limitations (interoperability, scalability and customization) of blockchains themselves.
 Go-Ethereum remains a very monolithic tech stack that is difficult to hard-fork much like Bitcoin's codebase.

-Tendermint was designed to address these issues and provide developers with an alternative.
+Tendermint was designed to address these issues and provide developers with an laternative.
 The goal of Tendermint is to provide the *networking* and *consensus* layers of a blockchain as a generic engine to power any application developers want to build.
 With Tendermint, developers only have to focus on the *application* layer, thereby saving hundreds of hours of work and costly development set-ups.
 For reference, Tendermint also designates the name of the byzantine fault tolerant consensus algorithm used within the Tendermint Core engine.

 Tendermint connects the blockchain engine, Tendermint Core (*networking* and *consensus* layers), to the *application* layer via a socket protocol called the  [ABCI](https://github.com/tendermint/abci), short for Application-BlockChain Interface.
 Developers only have to implement a few messages to build an ABCI-enabled application that runs on top of the Tendermint Core engine.
 ABCI is language agnostic, meaning that developers can build the *application* part of their blockchain in any programming language.
 Building on top of the Tendermint Core engine also provides the following benefits: